seed-rs/seed/README.md

     p![ descrip ]
 }

 /// The top-level component we pass to the virtual dom.
-Must accept a ref to the model as its
+Must the model as its
 /// only argument, and output a single El. fn view(model: Model) -> El<Msg> {
     let plural = if model.count == 1 {""} else {"s"};